 Transactions in foreign currencies are initially recorded in the functional currency rate prevailing at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the functional currency rate of exchange prevailing at the reporting date.
-All differences are taken to the consolidated statement of income.
-Tax charges and credits attributable to exchange differences on those borrowings are also dealt with in statement of income.
+Differences arising from settlement or translation of monetary items are recognized in the consolidated statement of income.
+Tax charges and credits attributable to exchange differences are also dealt with in statement of income.
 Nonmonetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rate as at the date of initial transaction.
 Nonmonetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.
+The gain or loss arising from translation of non-monetary items measured at fair value is treated in line with the recognition of the gain or loss on the change in fair value of the item.